 If you cannot access a particular kind or level of class through the existing PNCA course offerings, you may propose an Independent Study.
 The purpose of an Independent Study is to provide undergraduate students with studies that are not available through the regular courses offered within the PNCA curriculum.
-Independent Study is for Junior or Senior students only.
+Independent Stud is for Junior or Senior students only.
 You may take no more than one Independent Study per semester.
 Each credit represents three hours of work per week for the 16-week semester.
 An Independent Study must first be approved by your Area Chair and the Academic Dean.
 A faculty member has the option to decline an independent study.
 To propose an Independent Study, you should do the following:

-Independent Study Contract forms are available in the Registration office.
+Independent Study Contract forms are available on the Willamette University Registration office forms page.
 Request approval for your proposal from your Department Head.
 In your proposal, state your specific goals and the projects, methods of evaluation, and number of credits for your Independent Study.
 Department Head will work with you to further develop your proposal and select an appropriate Faculty supervisor.
 The Department Head, Faculty supervisor, and Academic Dean must sign the form.
 Submit your completed Independent Study Contract to the Registration Office.
 The Registration office will officially register you for the Independent Study.
+These steps must be completed https://willamette.edu/offices/registrar/pdf/forms/independent-study-contract.pdf

-These steps must be completed before the Add/Drop deadline for the semester.
+The Registration office will officially register you for the independent Study.
+These steps must be complete before the Add/Drop deadline for the semester.